Last revised:

 Fertility concerns can lead you to read some about some wild home remedies.
 Have you heard of this one: Icing the testicles to boost fertility?

 If you are concerned about your fertility or have a low sperm count, you might be willing to try anything to improve it.
-But, before you do, let’s look at icing your testicles to boost fertility in more detail.
-And see if it is beneficial to your sperm and your overall health.
+But before you do, let’s look at the claims about icing testicles to boost fertility — and what science says — to see if it’s beneficial to your sperm and your overall health.

 Key takeaways: